 - Calories burned biking by weight

 Note: A person’s weight, speed and intensity of biking, time, and distance affect how many calories are burnt.
 For this study, all data is based on an average weight of 180 lbs and moderate speeds of (12 - 13.9 mph), unless noted otherwise.
+For comparison, see our detailed analysis of calories burned running and calories burned walking.

 A 180-lb adult burns 50.31 calories an hour cycling at a moderate speed (12-13.9mph).